peteroupc/peteroupc.github.io/randomfunc.md

 - if that number is less than a minimum threshold, use the minimum threshold instead, and/or
 - if that number is greater than a maximum threshold, use the maximum threshold instead.

-To generate a _truncated_ probability distribution, generate random numbers as usual until a number generated this way is not less than a minimum threshold, not greater than a maximum threshold, or both.
+To generate a _truncated_ random number, generate random numbers as usual until a number generated this way is not less than a minimum threshold, not greater than a maximum threshold, or both.

 <a id=Random_Numbers_from_a_Distribution_of_Data_Points></a>
 ### Random Numbers from a Distribution of Data Points